aussiearef/AWS.CloudMap.RegisterMe/README.md

 In Startup.cs:

         public void ConfigureServices(IServiceCollection services)
         {
+            services.UseCustomCloudMapClient<CloudMapClient>();
-            services.UseCustomCloudMapClient<CloudMapClient>();  // Add this line only if you use your own implementation of ICloudMapClient services.AddMvc();
+            // Add this line only if you use your own implementation of ICloudMapClient services.AddMvc();
         }

-        // This method gets called by the runtime.
-Use this method to configure the HTTP request pipeline. public async  Task Configure(IApplicationBuilder app, IHostingEnvironment env) {
+        public async  Task Configure(IApplicationBuilder app, IHostingEnvironment env) {
             await app.RegisterWithCloudMap(new CloudMapRegistrationOptions